-Great Life Counseling Center is offering a very unique group private practice opportunity to 3 gifted & highly motivated postdoctoral fellows!
-Great Life Counseling Center (GLCC) is a private counseling center based in Addison, TX, which provides a variety of psychological services and specializes in marriage/couples, child/family issues, faith and existential exploration, relational/emotional trauma, and individual adjustment or life transitions.
+Great Life Counseling Center is offering a very unique group private practice opportunity for 2 gifted & highly motivated postdoctoral fellows!
+Great Life Counseling Center (GLCC) is a private counseling center based in Addison, TX, which provides a variety of psychological services and specializes in marriage/couples, faith and existential exploration, child/family issues, and individual adjustment or life transitions.
+Selected candidates will be offered a 12 month 1099 contract position and an opportunity to build their own private practice business with the support & guidance of the GLCC team.

 Responsibilities and Duties

-The selected candidates must be self-starters with a desire to learn how to build and maintain a full time private practice with an interest in a caseload that will be largely comprised (i.e., at least 40%) of work with couples and/or children.
-While psychotherapy is the primary modality of treatment, first year GLCC clinicians are expected to have sufficient training to contribute a portion of their clinical hours to child and adult assessment work as well.
-Networking and public speaking are also important skills for business development.
-Thus, solid skills or at least an interest in growing in these areas is required.
+Candidates must be self-starters who desire to learn how to build and maintain a full time private practice.
+The group’s mission statement is ‘to strengthen relationships and enhance lives fostering healthier families and a better community.’
+In pursuit of this mission through a collaborative environment, candidates must have training and an interest in specializing in couples psychotherapy or child/family psychology.
+While psychotherapy is the primary modality of treatment, postdoctoral fellows are expected to have sufficient training to contribute a portion of their clinical hours to child & adult assessment work as well.
+Networking and public speaking are also important skills for growing business so solid skills or interest in growing in these areas is required.

 Qualifications and Skills

-Applicants must have earned their doctorate degree in psychology from an APA accredited program and the degree must be conferred no later than Sept.
-1st, 2020.
-Strong writing skills and a background in child and adult psychological assessment (cognitive, adaptive, LD/ADHD evals, career assessments, etc.) is required, as is the ability to learn quickly and integrate new information and techniques.
-Experience or interest in cultural diversity and trauma work is also strongly preferred.
+Applicants must be have earned their doctorate degree in psychology from an APA accredited program and the degree must be conferred no later than Sept.
+15th of the training year.
+Strong writing skills and a background in child and adult psychological assessment (cognitive, adaptive, LD/ADHD evals, career assessments, etc.) is required, as is the ability to learn quickly and integrate new information and techniques